aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/70-advanced-topics/200-pipelines/3000-new-pipeline.md

 git commit -am "MESSAGE" && git push npx cdk deploy
 ```
+{{% notice info %}}
+We use the `npx` command here instead of cdk directly.
+This command is used when you want
+to use the local version of the cdk cli instead of your global version.
+More info on this
+can be found on the [cdk toolkit docs](https://docs.aws.amazon.com/cdk/v2/guide/cli.html) page.
+{{% /notice %}}

 CDK Pipelines auto-update for each commit in a source repo, so this is the *last time* we will need to execute this command!